A FIVE DAY CHRISTIAN EVENT AT BUTLINS

 • You must not lift wheelchairs.
 Most venues are ground floor or accessible by lift.

-Please click on the button below to read our guidelines of how to lift and carry safely.
+Please read our guidelines of how to lift and carry safely.

 • Quick Guide